0xelsherif/URL-QR-Code-Generator/README.md

 # URL-QR-Code-Generator
-This is a simple web application that allows users to generate QR codes for URLs.
+This project provides a straightforward way for users to generate QR codes for URLs.
+By simply entering the desired URL and clicking a button, users can quickly obtain a QR code representation of the URL.
+The application validates the input URL format and dynamically generates the QR code using JavaScript and the QRCode.js library.

 ## Usage